bamerman/tech-writing-workshop/ui_reference.md

 # GitHub UI reference guide
 The GitHub UI makes it easy to manage and discover open-source code.
-Here, you'll find descriptions of the main GitHub UI features and how to use them.
+Here, you'll find descriptions of the main features of the GitHub UI and how to use them.

 [Home page](#home-page)<br>
 &nbsp; &nbsp; &nbsp; [Navigate](#navigate)<br>